 Chicken wings with roasted, tender, incredibly juicy meat, impossibly crispy skin, and all the robust flavor.

-These salt and vinegar wings have the perfect combination of salty and tangy flavor found in the chips!
+This salt and vinegar wings recipe has the perfect combination of salty and tangy flavor found in the chips!
 These wings have a nice flavorful, bold bite and tang from the duo of vinegars and are balanced out by the fleeting salty flavor.
 With an extremely subtle hint of sweetness and zip from the touch of sugar and dry ranch mix, these wings are highly addictive!

 Perfectly crispy, juicy and bold in flavor, if you like salt and vinegar chips, I can absolutely guarantee you will fall head over heels in love with these wings!